marwaniiwael18/Sylva-App/README.md

 ### ✨ Key Features

-- **🗺️ Interactive Map**: Explore greening projects and events in your area using Mapbox integration
+- **🗺️ Interactive Map**: Explore greening projects and events in your area using OpenStreetMap integration
 - **📊 Impact Dashboard**: Track your environmental contributions and community achievements
 - **🌳 Project Management**: Create and manage urban greening initiatives
 - **📅 Event Organization**: Schedule and coordinate tree planting and sustainability events